revbayes/revbayes.github.io/tutorials/chromo/index.md

     chromo_data = readCharacterDataDelimited("data/aristolochia_bichrom_counts.tsv", stateLabels=2*(max_chromo + 1), type="NaturalNumbers", delimiter="\t", headers=FALSE)

-Like before, we’ll use exponential priors to model the rates of polyploidy and dysploidy events along the branches of the phylogeny.
+Like before, we'll use exponential priors to model the rates of polyploidy and dysploidy events along the branches of the phylogeny.
 However, here we set up two rate parameters for each type of chromosome change – one for phenotype state 0 and one for phenotype state 1.